-The forms used for adding new Guest fields and editing existing fields are similar with the exception of how they are initiated.
+The forms used for adding new Guest fields and editing existing fields are similar except for how they are created.
 Whichever option you chose, you are presented with the same pop-up modal enabling you to configure the field for use with your Guest Form.

-To edit an existing Guest field, click on the Edit link to the right of the field in question.
+To edit an existing Guest field, click the Edit link to the right of the field.
 This opens the Guest Form field editor in edit mode.

 To add a brand new Guest Form field, click on the link labelled Add new guest field below the list of current fields.
 This opens the Guest Form Field editor in create mode.

 Whether creating a new field from scratch or editing a field that already exists, there are various options you can configure that define the appearance and functionality of the field.